BrenoFischer/gradys-gs/README.md

 The main project architecture are represented with the two main modules, front-end and back-end.
 They communicate with each other after establishing a websocket connection, exchanging JSONs.
 The submodule, containing javascript files, start the socket connection with a route stated inside Django Channels submodule.
 <br>
-The information gate of the ground station is through Connections submodule, which constains the routes and logic to receive/send information.
+The information gate of the ground station to external devices is through Connections submodule, which constains the routes and logic to receive/send information.

 ## Django

 ### URL/View

-To understand the server-side struct of this project, first it's required a basic understanding of how Django is structured and how it operates.
+To understand the server-side structure of this project, first it's required a basic understanding of how Django is structured and how it operates.
 Building a URL scheme with Django is a simple task, thanks to the URL/View mapping that the python web framework provides.
 When a user requests a page from the URL schema, Django does a mapping to the corresponding Python function, that's called *View*.</br>
 So, for example, the URL scheme below has a mapping between the **home page** path and **index** view, also between ***/command/*** path (note that 'command' is a simple integer) and **receive_command_test** view.